|term||; ; ; ; ;|

 Identifying a Solution to a Linear Equation by Substitution

 In the following applet, you are given three possible solutions.
-Which one is correct?
-Figure it out by replacing the with one of the numbers given until you find one that fits.
+Which number makes the calculation correct?
+Figure it out by replacing the with one of the numbers given until you find one that fits – or your own strategy.

 It can be helpful to follow some predetermined steps to solve these.